 The word nappy is evidenced since at least the 1880s, an adjective form of nap, a term for the raised fibers on a fabric.
-Nappy, then, may have originated in pejorative reference to the frizzy texture of cotton picked and prepared by slaves.
+Nappy, then, may have originated in pejorative reference to the frizzy texture of cotton picked and prepared by people who were enslaved.

-During the 20th century, many black Americans embraced African aesthetics, including the very natural hair many whites previously disparaged as nappy.
-By the 1990s, nappy hair was seeing increasing use in popular black media—and reclamation, especially by black women.
+During the 20th century, many Black Americans embraced African aesthetics, including the very natural hair many white people previously disparaged as nappy.
+By the 1990s, nappy hair was seeing increasing use in popular Black media—and reclamation, especially by Black women.
 Aliona L. Gibson published a memoir, Nappy: Growing Up Black and Female in America, in 1995, and Carolivia Herron published a children’s book, Nappy Hair, in 1997.

 Who uses nappy hair?

 In general, a white person characterizing the hair of a Black person as nappy or nappy-haired is widely considered very offensive, if not racist.
 Some Black communities may also find it inappropriate for Black people to use the term.

 Nappy-ass hair is an intensified colloquial form commonly heard or seen, and can be used both pejoratively and positively, depending on the speaker.

 As noted, the term is mostly used of the hair of Black women (and occasionally Black men, often of beards), many of whom have increasingly worked to discharge its racist and misogynistic power through re-appropriation.
 Among such women, nappy hair may refer to knots and tangles naturally occurring in their hair type and is used especially for the hair of young children.

 On social media, Black women may even celebrate their hair with the phrase in a nod to the racism against natural Black hair (e.g., I love this nappy hair of mine).